SyntappZ/angels-and-demons/README.md

 ## making this project

 Making this site was fun, i got into the wiki api a lot deeper than my last project and starting to understand axios a bit better.
-Im still a bit sketchy on vuex i feel i could of used it better than i did atleast i used the api in the store this time, theres still work i need to do as of the time of writing this like the demons are not fully checked and fixed so some of them will bring up black pages theres a lot to go through, all angels have been checked and all work.
+Im still a bit sketchy on vuex i feel i could of used it better than i did, atleast i used the api in the store this time.
+Theres still work i need to do as of the time of writing this like the demons are not fully checked and fixed so some of them will bring up black pages theres a lot to go through, all angels have been checked and all work.

 ## tech used